JawzoD3TH/HammerQueue/README.md

 # HammerQueue

 ## Overview
 To sum it up: "But can it go fast?"
-HammerQueue is a .NET 9 based library designed to provide cook-the-machine performance.
-Making it ideal for applications that require "speed not accuracy" process queueing.
+HammerQueue is a .NET 9 based library designed to provide cook-the-machine performance process queueing.
+Making it ideal for applications that require "speed not accuracy"

 ## Features
 - High performance and low latency